rsdoiel/antenna/archives/2025/retro_computing_2025.02.md

 date: 2025-01-14, from: Hans Otten's Retro blog

-The longawaited successor of the PAL-1, the PAL-2 is on sale now. https://www.tindie.com/products/kim1/pal-2-a-mos-6502-powered-computer-kit/ See also:Focal-65 V3D for TIM and KIM-1Focal on the 6502, a page on this small language, originating for Digital Equipment.
-A small interpreter (about 5K) for...John Bell Engineering catalogsThanks to Dallas Shell I have added the 1984 and 1988 catalog to the [&#8230;]
+The longawaited successor of the PAL-1, the PAL-2 is on sale now. https://www.tindie.com/products/kim1/pal-2-a-mos-6502-powered-computer-kit/ My first look at the PAL-2 is here.
+See also:Focal-65 V3D for TIM and KIM-1Focal on the 6502, a page on this small language, originating for Digital Equipment.
+A small interpreter (about 5K) for...John Bell Engineering catalogsThanks to Dallas Shell I have [&#8230;]

 <br>